bckelly1/home_lab/README.md

 I would not suggest putting all of these on a Raspberry Pi, unless you are working with a Raspberry Pi 4 4GB or above.
 The databases alone suck down 2 GB of RAM, and the rest of the stack uses 6 GB with everything running.

 Be careful about running any of these on a Raspberry Pi by itself.
 The microSD card in the Raspberry pi isn't made for the logging from the services.
 When I first span up a Home Assistant instance on it the SD card died in about 4 months.
 I swapped it out with a USB SSD.
 For smaller scale applications this is fast enough but it's not great.
 I eventually moved onto a HP ProDesk 600 that I bought used for cheap.
+It has been solid ever since.

 ## Suggestions
 I welcome suggestions!
 I am always looking to improve my stack, configuration and services.
 Fork the repo, make your change, and open a pull request!
-If you have a suggestion, put it in a GitHub Issue or Discussion.
+If you have a question or suggestion, put it in a GitHub Issue or Discussion.

 ## Future
-- Need to add Plex in here.
-Currently my Plex is not running in a containerized form so its config would be difficult to check in.
-This was my first service!
 - Geo trackers - Google kind of gets there but I'm not super pleased with that.
 - Health trackers - Apple probably has the best ones on the market right now but I would prefer a fully local system.
 - SSL Wildcards - Not sure if they're working correctly, in theory they should work but they haven't yet.